Skip to Content

 Video: What are Computer Adaptive Tests?

-Advantages of Adaptive Testing
+Advantages of adaptive testing

 Compared to fixed form tests, adaptive tests provide a comparable level of accuracy in roughly half the number of questions.
 This means that CATs can be completed in half the time, without sacrificing precision.